 Ana Elisa Egreja (b.
-1983 in São Paulo) is a Brazilian artist who graduated from the FAAP (Fundação Armando Alvares Penteado), São Paulo, in 2005.
+1983, São Paulo) is a Brazilian artist who graduated from the FAAP (Fundação Armando Alvares Penteado), São Paulo, in 2005.
 She currently lives and works in São Paulo.
-Between 2014 and 2017, Egreja featured in several prestigious institutional exhibitions in Brazil, notably at the 20th Contemporary Arts festival ‘Videobrasil’ in São Paulo, and CAIXA Cultural (2017), the Centro Cultural dos Correios (2016), the Museo dos Correios in Brasilia (2015); and Paço das Artes (2014).
-Today her works are part of the Franks-Suss Collection, London, in addition to Brazilian collections, and to date she is the recipient of three prizes: MARP’s Acquisition Prize in 2007 for ‘Sarp’ at Ribeirao Preto; MAM’s Acquisition Prize for the 15th Salao da Bahia in 2008; and last but not least in 2009, the Incentive Prize awarded by Tomie Ohtake for Premio Energias na arte.
+Most recently she featured in the online ARTUNER exhibition STUDIOSCAPES: 2021 and her works were shown in a solo show at Galeria Leme in 2021.
+In 2022 she published a compilation of her series on soap dishes titled "Saboneteiras".
+Between 2014 and 2019, Egreja featured in several prestigious institutional exhibitions in Brazil, including, notably the solo show Fabulações at Museu de Arte Moderna da Bahia (MAM) and the newly refurbished art institution in Salvador (Autumn 2019).
+Today her works are part of the Franks-Suss Collection, London, in addition to Brazilian collections.
+To date she has been the recipient of three prizes: MARP’s Acquisition Prize in 2007 for ‘Sarp’ at Ribeirao Preto; MAM’s Acquisition Prize for the 15th Salão da Bahia in 2008; and last but not least in 2009, the Incentive Prize awarded by Tomie Ohtake for Premio Energias na arte.

-Ana Elisa Egreja’s practice gravitates around both painting and architecture.
-Her creative process is transformative and poetic: in the past, she used to construct unexpected settings to syncopate different surroundings.
-These peculiar environments range from utopic illusive spaces to painted interiors of ghost-like houses or other inhospitable places.
-Each ‘set’ is dotted with objects like clues for us to fill the gaps in the story.
-The implicit narrative here is seductively strange: scattered traces call for us to inspect the work closely: There is indeed an enigmatic aura to her work, something palpably bizarre and yet weirdly harmonic: a poetic wit in some pieces, fragmented realities, subtle play with light in others.
+Ana Elisa Egreja’s practice gravitates towards both painting and architecture.
+Her creative process is transformative and poetic: in the past, she constructed unexpected settings to syncopate different surroundings.
+These peculiar environments range from illusive utopian spaces to painted interiors of ghost-like houses or other inhospitable places.
+Each ‘set’ is dotted with objects like clues for us to fill in the gaps in the story.
+The implicit narrative here is seductively strange, scattered traces call for us to inspect the work closely.
+There is indeed an enigmatic aura to her work, something palpably bizarre yet harmonic, a poetic wit in some pieces, fragmented realities, and subtle play with light in others.

-Egreja’s works tread a fine line between balance and chaos; rational perspective and spontaneity.
+Egreja’s works tread a fine line between balance and chaos, rational perspective and spontaneity.
 At times delightfully calm or eerily devoid of human life, at others totally delirious and kitsch, each work encapsulates an atmosphere and world of its own.
-Like a whirlpool, it draws us in, sets the eye in motion with a swirl of colour, characteristically illusive, almost dizzyingly so.
-Infused with an eclectic touch of Op Art, Brazilian flora, rococo and perhaps Matisse, the paintings also remarkably demonstrate the artist’s operatic style that is both exuberant and uncanny; quite cryptic but oddly attractive.
+Like a whirlpool that draws us in, sets the eye in motion with a swirl of colour, characteristically illusive, almost dizzyingly so.
+Infused with an eclectic touch of Op Art, Brazilian flora, rococo and perhaps Matisse, the paintings also remarkably demonstrate the artist’s operatic style that is both exuberant and uncanny; quite cryptic but uniquely beautiful.